 If a student has any problems or concerns regarding his/her classes or instructors, the student is encouraged to speak with the instructor first.
-If the problem is not resolved, the student should make an appointment with the Director of Accreditation & Compliance.
+If the problem is not resolved, the student should make an appointment with the Campus Director.
 Every effort should be made by both the student and ATA staff to resolve any complaint issues at the levels indicated above.